-In 1994, Southern Miss Hattiesburg and Southern Miss Gulf Coast initiated the use of two-way interactive video for class presentations, distance learning opportunities, and meetings among distant partners.
-The Interactive Video Network (IVN) system enables faculty and students to see, speak, hear, as well as share documents and other information simultaneously between two or more connected sites.
+Some classrooms are set up to provide interactive audio/video for classroom presentations, distancelearning opportunities, and meetings among distant partners.
+The IVN system enables faculty and students to see, speak, hear, as well as share documents and other information simultaneously between two or more connected sites.
 All sites have interaction with the originating site (instructor's site) and all remote sites.
 Technical and instructional support is provided to faculty and students at all locations using the delivery system.
-Through IVN, credit programming taught from Southern Miss Hattiesburg, Southern Miss Stennis Space CEnter, Southern MIss Gulf Park, the Gulf Coast Research Lab, or the Jackson County teaching site might be attended at any of the other locations, when scheduled.
-IVN technology is also used for educational and business purposes beyond Southern Miss by connecting classrooms and conference rooms worldwide to our own network.
-With the use of IVN, Southern Miss Gulf Coast extends its impact and assists in meeting the broader Coastal community's instructional needs.
+Through IVN, credit programming taught from Southern Miss Hattiesburg, Southern Miss Stennis Space Center, Southern Miss Gulf Park, the Gulf Coast Research Laboratory, or the Jackson County center might be attended at any of the other locations, when scheduled.
+IVN technology is also used for educational and business purposes beyond Southern Miss by connecting classrooms and conference rooms worldwide to our rooms on our campuses.